RetroDECK/ES-DE/USERGUIDE-DEV.md

 _The **Gamelist view** is where you browse the games for a specific system._

-![alt text](images/es-de_basic_view_style.png "ES-DE Basic View Style") _Here's an example of what the Basic view style looks like.
-Needless to say, ES-DE is not intended to be used like this.
-After scraping some game media for the system, the view style will automatically change to Detailed or Video (assuming the Automatic view style option has been selected)._
+![alt text](images/es-de_basic_view_style.png "ES-DE Basic View Style") _Here's an example of a theme variant trigger applying a simplified layout if there is no scraped game media available for the system.
+After scraping at least one game the layout will automatically change to the full design._

 ## UI modes